DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 ```

 In this example we only have one light source, so we use the light properties from the
 constant buffer.
-Real applications will retrieve the light properties using the ray tracing.
+Real applications will retrieve the light properties from the hit point.

 Finally, we compute the depth by transforming the hit point with the view-projection matrix: